bulletphysics/bullet3/README.md

 [![Travis Build Status](https://api.travis-ci.org/bulletphysics/bullet3.png?branch=master)](https://travis-ci.org/bulletphysics/bullet3)
 [![Appveyor Build status](https://ci.appveyor.com/api/projects/status/6sly9uxajr6xsstq)](https://ci.appveyor.com/project/erwincoumans/bullet3)

-# Bullet 3.x GPU rigid body pipeline using OpenCL.
+# Bullet 2.x with optional Bullet 3 GPU rigid body pipeline using OpenCL.

-Note that the Bullet 2.x svn repository from http://bullet.googlecode.com is being merged into this repository.
+This is the official repository of Bullet 2.x, moved from http://bullet.googlecode.com It includes the future work-in-progress Bullet 3 GPU pipeline.

+The Bullet 2 API will stay default and up-to-date while slowly moving to Bullet 3.
+The steps towards Bullet 3 are in a nutshell:

-1. The old Bullet2 demos are moved from ObsoleteDemos to AllBullet2Demos
+1. The old Bullet2 demos are being moved from ObsoleteDemos to AllBullet2Demos
 2. A new Bullet 3 API is created
 3. All Bullet2 functionality is added to Bullet 3.
 Until this is done, you can use the Demos3/BasicGpuDemo/b3GpuDynamicsWorld or explore the Demos3/GpuDemos to check out Bullet 3.

 You can still use svn or svn externals using the github git repository: use svn co https://github.com/erwincoumans/bullet3/trunk

+## Requirements for Bullet 2

+A C++ compiler for C++ 2003.
+The library is tested on Windows, Linux, Mac OSX, iOS, Android, but should likely work on any platform with C++ compiler.
+SOme optional demos require OpenGL 2 or OpenGL 3, there are some non-graphical demos and unit tests too.

+## Requirements for Bullet 3

 The entire collision detection and rigid body dynamics is executed on the GPU.

-## Requirements

 A high-end desktop GPU, such as an AMD Radeon 7970 or NVIDIA GTX 680 or similar.
 We succesfully tested the software under Windows, Linux and Mac OSX.